 Provide the requested documents

-It is our standard business practice to provide documents electronically by a file transfer site, email or CD at no charge.
+Typically, we provide documents at no charge electronically by a file transfer site, email or CD.

 It is our priority to provide agency records in a timely and efficient manner.
 When requested documents are available online, a link or location will be provided.

 Please specify if hard copies are required.
 There is no charge for the first 300 pages.
-Per RCW 42.56.120 there is a $.15 per page charge thereafter, plus shipping.
-We will send an invoice and payment is required prior to receiving documents.
+Per state law, we charge $.15 a page, plus shipping, thereafter.
+We'll send an invoice, and payment is required prior to receiving documents.
 We will consider your request abandoned and closed if payment is not made within 30 days from the invoice date.

 Give you a reasonable estimate of when records will be available